 Take part in this expanding community-oriented farm

 The following greenhouse/landscape design training turns into a paid opportunity potentially within two months depending on the participant’s level of experience and skill.
 The site of the program is M R Gardens, a sustainable nursery in the Oakley community of Asheville, NC.
 We grow primarily native perennials, as well as complementary plants such as groundcovers, vegetable starts and medicinal herbs.
 We are a community-oriented business, usually selling direct to customers or to landscape designers.
 We have an online store — in which customers reserve their plants and then pick up at the nursery.
 We also hold four-day plant shows at the farm at least once a month in the spring and fall.
 In addition, we offer coaching services in ecological gardening to clients as well as to other professional gardeners.

 M R Gardens is on a two-acre farm with native flower gardens, naturalized slopes, swales to hold rainwater in the landscape, orchards/forest gardens, and vegetable beds, rich with beneficial microbes.
 We practice innovative techniques that we've picked up in the last 20+ years from many sources that are ahead of their time.
 If you're only interested in the training rather than the potential for income or a long-term position, go ahead and get in touch with us to see if our aspirations align.

 Be sure to read this article for a longer explanation of our nursery before contacting us.
 We are a small, one-of-a-kind nursery, so in the rare instance we can pay others, we typically hire folks who have participated in our educational programs.
-We are so unique that there is not many previous experiences that could prepare someone adequately to immediately work for this business, but we definitely look forward to hearing what you bring to the table.
+We are so unique that there are not many previous experiences that could prepare someone adequately to immediately work for this business, but we definitely look forward to hearing what you bring to the table.